 - Presented papers at the Third International Symposium on Vietnam at Texas Tech University in May, 2002.

 - Presented papers at the Sixth International Symposium on Vietnam (Tet Mauthan Event) at Texas Tech University in March, 2008.

-- Has been serving the Vietnamese American Community since 1992, began as President of the Vietnamese American Veterans Association of Austin, Texas.
+- Has been serving the Vietnamese American Community since 1992, beginning as President of the Vietnamese American Veterans Association of Austin, Texas.

 - President of the Vietnamese American Community of the USA (Term of 2014 – 2017), Chairman of the Board of Directors (2017-2020).

 - Vuon Dia Dang (The Garden of Paradise) consisting of short stories translated from Hans Christian Andersen Fairy Tales.

-- Cuoi Tang Dia Nguc (The Depths of Hell): Memoirs of a Political Prisoner in Communist Concentration camps (published in both Vietnamese and English)
+- Cuoi Tang Dia Nguc, English version: The Depths of Hell.
+Memoirs of a Political Prisoner in Communist Concentration camps (published in both Vietnamese and English)

 - Nanh Hum Noc Ran (The Horrors and Venom of Communism): Critics on Communism and Vietnamese Communists.